hamiltonjim/complex/README.md

 ```
 (Aside: I used j instead of i because my degree is
 in electrical engineering, and I stands for current,
-as in V = IR.
+as in "V = IR" (Ohm's Law).
 If you want to use I, you have the
 source code.
 The companion object has definitions
 for J:
 ```kotlin